 The existing waste and recycling area is located on the Ground Level on the Northern part of Murray Street.
-This area will continue to service the existing centre as well as the new specialty retail outlets located on Level 1 north of the Smidmore Street Plaza.
+This area will continue to service the existing centre as well as the new specialty retail outlets located on Level 1 north of Smidmore Street.
 The waste contractor will enter the area via Murray Street.

 The new waste and recycling area is located on the Ground Level on the Corner of Murray Street and Edinburgh Rd.
-This area will service the new specialty retail outlets on the Ground Level and those on Level 1 South of the Smidmore Street Plaza.
+This area will service the new specialty retail outlets on the Ground Level and those on Level 1 South of Smidmore Street.
 The waste contractor will enter the area via Murray Street.